gsvsf00/faculdade/README.md

 # faculdade
-This is a place that my code that i`m making in college
+This is a place that i'll put my code that i'm making in during college